wemake-services/wemake-vue-template/template/docs/template/configuration.md

 ### API_URL

 Variable `API_URL` represent your API server base url.
-It is used a base url for all relative urls we use to make `axios` calls.
+It is used as a base url for all relative urls we use to make `axios` calls.

 There are situations when you need to switch between different versions of your API: development or production, v1 or v2.

-In this case modify this single value inside your `config/.env` file.
+In this case, modify this single value inside your `config/.env` file.

 ## nuxt.config.js